thundergnat/n-flake/README.md

 leaf nodes.

-You probable want to avoid generating n-flakes where $sides ** $order is greater that 1000.
+You probable want to avoid generating n-flakes where $sides ** $order is greater than 1000.
 The files will get quite large and the details will be difficult to see anyway.

 That being said, if you want to make a fifth order 64 sided n-flake, knock